nhtyy/beachside/README.md

-Contracts marked abstract with initializers should be inherited by a child contract that also inherits initializer
+Proxiable Contracts marked abstract should be inherited by a child contract that also inherits ```initializer.sol``` and execute their initializers like so:

 ```
-    import "./tokens/ProxyERC20.sol";
+    import "./tokens/ProxiableERC20.sol";
-    import "./proxy/Intialize.sol"
+    import "./proxy/Initialize.sol"

-    Contract Token is ProxyERC20, Initializer {
+    Contract Token is ProxiableERC20, Initializer {
         function initialize() external initializer {
             ERC20Init();
         }